Students are encouraged to submit all transfer course work from regionally accredited

 - Snow College accepts the recommendation of the State of Utah Department of Public

-Safety Council on Peace Officer Standards and Training for training completed at P.O.S.T.
+Safety Council on Peace Officer Standards and Training (P.O.S.T) for training completed.

 - The student must submit a copy of his/her State of Utah Department of Public Safety